PHYS3934/ComputationalPhysics/README.md

 # Computational Physics

 Code to accompany lectures.
-Check back for updates :smile:
+See the `Demos` directory for code from in-class demos.

 ## Week 1: Projectile motion using the Euler method

 - `proj_euler.m`.
   - Solves the projectile motion problem using the Euler method.

+## Week 2: Projectile motion using the Euler method

-## Week 2: A General Form of ODEs and the Simple Pendulum
+## Week 3: A General Form of ODEs and the Simple Pendulum

 The exponential problem, dx/dt = x:
 - `exp_euler.m`